shitcodebykaushik/linux_tut/Git/Data.md

 # GIT
+To exit from the git terminal that git log command just type `q` .
 It is version control system .
 It is  also known as the versioning system.
 It is the terminal system tool